Tropical adic spaces I: The continuous spectrum of a topological semiring: The dimension of

 \section{The dimension of $\Cnvg{P}$}

 \GeorgeStory{In which George realizes that $\Q$ is $\Z$-flat.}

-Throughout this section we continue to assume that $\base$ is a sub-semifield of $\T$, and $\Mon = \sigma^{\vee} \cap \Lambda$ for $\Lambda$ a lattice and $\sigma$ a strongly convex rational polyhedral cone in $N_{\R}=\Lambda^*\otimes\R$.
+Throughout this section we continue to assume that $\base\neq\B$ is a sub-semifield of $\T$ and $\Mon = \sigma^{\vee} \cap \Lambda$ for $\Lambda$ a lattice and $\sigma$ a strongly convex rational polyhedral cone in $N_{\R}=\Lambda^*\otimes\R$.

 In this section we study the dimension of the semiring of convergent power series at a prime.
 We compute it exactly when the coefficients are in $\T$.
 When the coefficients are in a strict sub-semifield of $\T$, we provide bounds on the dimension.
 In that case we give examples showing that both equality and strict inequality are possible.

 In \cite{JM17} the \emph{dimension} of a semiring $A$, denoted $\dim A$, is defined to be the number of strict inclusions in a chain of prime congruences on $A$ of maximal length.
 We refine this notion in the next definition.

 \begin{defi} When $\base \subseteq \T$ is a sub-semifield and $A$ is a $\base$-algebra, the \emph{relative dimension of $A$ over} $\base$ is the number $\dim_\base A$ of strict inclusions in a longest chain of prime congruences in $\ContBase{\base}{A}$.